James2022-rgb/live2d-cubism-core-sys/README.md

 SDK version support
 ----------------------------
-Only these versions are supported:
+Only these versions have been tested:
 |        | Version |
 | ------ | ------- |
 | Native | 4-r.5.1 |